arvelt/weather-python/README.md

 ### TODO
 - Rename state to prefectures.
-- Add subcomand to show prefectures list.
+- Add subcommand to show prefectures list.
 - Use pip to install.
 - Adjusting directory.
 - Code refactoring.